DaixuanLi/AutoBlox_Artifact/README.md

 ```
 mv autoblox_traces/* .
+mv test_trace test_traces
+rm -r autoblox_traces/
 ```

 ## Running the Experiments

+Before running the experiments, you first need to set up the xdb Tables.
 First unzip the configuration files into the root directory, and setup xdb with it:

 ```
 unzip xdb_base.zip
 cd src/
-./setup_xdb.sh
+bash setup_xdb.sh
 ```

 The xdb directory is automatically set to the root directory of AutoBlox.
 If you wish to build your own xdb, please change the xdb directory in setup_xdb.sh file.
 For artifact reviewers, the setup on CloudLab is different; please take a look at the CloudLab account we provided.